Cadence

 cadence-tsmc

-You can run the 2019-2020 release of Cadence by doing the following:
+You can set up your environment to use the 2019-2020 release of Cadence by typing the following command:

 cadence-2019